FRACerqueira/PromptPlus/README.md

 PromptPlus is in accordance with informal standard [**NO COLOR**](https://no-color.org/). when there is the environment variable "no_color" the colors are disabled.

-PromptPlus also has commands for coloring parts of the text using **direct console, styles and Over elememnts of controls**.
+PromptPlus also has commands for coloring parts of the text using **direct console, styles and Over elements of controls**.

 Promptplus uses the **same default colors and engine(softly modified)** as the third party project: spectreconsole.
 For more details [visit the **official page**](https://fracerqueira.github.io/PromptPlus/#colors) or see the samples in folder **Samples**